vikas-kk-prof/database-testing/Database testing.md

 ## Database testing phases

-1. Test Environment setup
+1. Test Environment setup - setup the  database.

-2. Test Scenario Generation
+2. Test Scenario Generation - prepare testing sample data.

-3. Execution
+3. Execution - perform the test.

-4. Analysis
+4. Analysis - check the end result.

-5. Log defects
+5. Log defects - check for the error or other required logs for clerify the test success rate.

 ## Types of database testing